v3il/hgf-helper/README.md

 2. 🎯 **Quick manual buttons**
    Provides clickable buttons for manually sending the `!hitsquad`, `!loot1-8`, and `!chest1-8` commands.

-3. 🛡️ **Anti-cheat screen handler**
+3. 🛡️ **Anti-cheat detection**
-   Detects and handles the anti-cheat screen automatically.
+   Detects when the anti-cheat screen appears and reacts accordingly based on the current anti-cheat version.

 4. ⏩ **Stream delay remover**
    Removes the stream delay every 2.5 minutes to ensure real-time interaction.